-Additionally, if you have sensitive skin, satin made from synthetic materials is not hypoallergenic and can exacerbate skin problems and allergies.
+And if you have sensitive skin, satin made from synthetic materials is not naturally hypoallergenic, and can exacerbate skin problems and allergies.

 So what makes silk so miraculous for hair?
-Silk has natural properties that makes it your hair's ideal place to rest for the night.
+Silk has natural properties that make it your hair's ideal place to rest for the night.
 Its tightly woven long fibers make it incredibly smooth, soft, and gentle.
 So it reduces friction on your hair, easing frizz.
-The same features of this fabric also helps your hair retain moisture, so your hair stays moisturized and lustrous instead of brittle and dry.
+The same features of this fabric also help your hair retain moisture, so your hair stays moisturized and lustrous instead of brittle and dry.
+We love this benefit!

 Silk, unlike cotton and other fabrics, contains sericin—a miraculous, natural protein fiber produced in silk that helps to nourish your hair naturally.

-Silk is a natural fabric that has numerous skin and hair benefits:
+Silk is a natural material that has numerous skin and hair benefits: